plforacle/mysql-rag/introduction/introduction.md

 ## About this Workshop

-### RAG-Enhanced Chatbot Workshop: Building Intelligent Applications with MySQL on-prem Vector Search
+### Building Intelligent Applications with MySQL on-prem Vector Search

 In this workshop, we'll explore the powerful combination of large language models, vector search, and relational databases to create a truly intelligent film recommendation application.
 We'll be working with a MySQL on-premise database, showing how this traditional relational system can be transformed into an AI-powered recommendation engine that understands not just what films people like, but why they like them.